Sumaguing, in a word, is awesome.

 You’ll be asked to remove any footwear at a certain point so it’s best that you wear flip-flops.
 Plus, you’ll be wading through pools of water (sometimes up to your chest) so be prepared to get wet.
 Be sure to wear appropriate clothing.
 Getting through the cave will require some measure of limberness as well so you don’t want to wear anything that’s too tight or restrictive.

-3. Keep your Valuables in a Ziploc Bag
+3. Keep your Valuables in a Waterproof Bag

-As described above, you’ll definitely get wet in the cave so you need to store any valuables in waterproof Ziploc bags.
-If they don’t fit in your pockets, then be sure to carry them in a backpack.
-The cave is very slippery in parts so you’ll need both hands free in case you need to catch yourself.
+As described above, you’ll definitely get wet in the cave so you need to store any valuables in waterproof containers.
+If you don’t have a waterproof bag, then you can use Ziplock plastic bags.
+If they don’t fit in your pockets, then be sure to carry them in a bag that you can sling over your shoulders.
+The cave is very slippery in parts so it’s important to have both hands free in case you need to catch yourself.

 4. Bring a Waterproof Camera